Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 with most of our rituals.

 .
-Section 10 on Training
+Section 10 on Training children.
+We added the word intended concerning

-to the effect that parental permission will be required for minors to be
+text to the effect that parental permission will be required for minors to be

 involved in church sponsored study groups when not in a public venue.
 The main reason discussed for thus was